ipfs/js-ipfs/docs/core-api/DHT.md

 ## `ipfs.dht.query(peerId, [options])`

-> Find the closest Peer IDs to a given Peer ID by querying the DHT.
+> Find the closest Peer IDs to a given Peer ID or CID by querying the DHT.

 ### Parameters